La Casa Azul

 La Casa Azul (English: The Blue House) is a Spanish indie pop band that combines many of the qualities of 1960s American pop bands like the Beach Boys and 1970s European disco-pop acts like ABBA with clean, clear production reminiscent of Shibuya-kei.
 This distinctive sound was created by singer and producer Guille Milkyway, who also writes the band's songs.
 La Casa Azul release their records on the indie-pop label Elefant.

 The band virtually consists of five members (David, Virginia, Oscar, Clara and Sergio) who appear in the band's distinctive, retro music videos, though notably do not perform live; instead, Milkyway sings and plays the songs solo at concerts.
 Milkyway is in fact the sole performer on the records and uses the band "members" (who do not give interviews and whose last names have never been disclosed) in order to project an image.
-In 2007 when the video of their newest single "La revolución sexual" was released, it was announced that the five members (sometimes called androids) were going to be relegated to some dancing sequences while Milkyway took lead of the band.
+In 2007, when the video of their newest single "La revolución sexual" was released, it was announced that the five members (sometimes called androids) were going to be relegated to some dancing sequences while Milkyway took lead of the band.

 Eurovision Song Contest 2008 bid

 In 2008, La Casa Azul bid to represent Spain in the Eurovision Song Contest 2008 with the song "La revolución sexual".
 La Casa Azul got a spot into the final of the Spanish selection process for the Eurovision Song Contest 2008, which would take place in Belgrade on May 24.
 MySpace altogether with the Spanish Broadcasting Television TVE run a preselection event called Salvemos Eurovisión.
-More than 530 songs were submitted in which the Internet votes chose five of them and a professional judge the other five finalists.
+More than 530 songs were submitted and the Internet votes chose five of them, while a professional judge chose the other five finalists.
 Irregularity was claimed on the Internet vote, in which "La revolución sexual" placed second.
 La Casa Azul finished third overall in the final.